 - Bigger energy bills

 If you pull out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to get a new one.
-If it’s a simple disposable air filter, just replace it with a like-size new one.
+If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to replace it.
+If it’s a simple disposable air filter, just get a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
 Check the filter packaging to see how long the new air filter is intended to be used.
 2. Double check your thermostat.

 3. Open up your air vents.